 ROI: Field Notes of a modern professional

-Inbound/Outbound is a series of visual notes that explore the modern professional experience through the lens of my commute over a period of 20 years.
-It reflects on what it means to me to be a modern professional by documenting the different commutes as an essential, an unpaid, part of every work and a reminder of the endless game we play.
+Inbound/Outbound is a series of visual notes that explore the modern professional experience through the lens of a commute that evolves over a period of 20 years.
+It reflects on what it means to me to be a modern professional by documenting the different commutes as an essential, an unpaid, part of every work day and a reminder of the endless game we play and things we must do to “make it”.

 This project evolved slowly, tangentially and over a long period of time.
-When it started out I was doing a lot of film photography and using a polaroid camera and/or a point and shoot.
-Eventually as I made money and went through photo school and expanded my photographic knowledge and technique, I was able to bring in different formats, more skill and switched back and forth between film and digital photography as I felt so inspired.
-It was only really when I got a smart phone that the idea of taking, or using my iPhone to take, “visual notes” to document my professional progress or lack thereof started to form.
+When it started out I was working retail and doing a lot of film photography with a polaroid camera and/or a point and shoot.
+Eventually as I move in different professional directions and earned more money, I expanded my photographic knowledge and technique.
+I was able to bring in different formats and more skill to the as yet unformed project and switched back and forth between film and digital photography as I felt so inspired.
+It was only really when I got a smart phone that the idea of taking, or using my iPhone to take, “visual notes” to document my progress or lack thereof started to form.

-Editing it down from thousands to under 100 was more like writing a personal essay, where just you have to be merciless in your edits and succinct in your word choice to keep it moving and keep people interested.
+Editing is crucial in all things.
+Taking it from thousands to about 100 has been more like writing a personal essay, where just you have to be merciless in your edits and succinct in your word choice to keep it moving.
 This in itself proved a big challenge not just to create a logical visual narrative but to choose images that would help draw connections within the non-linear narrative.

 Previous